Rog Phillips: Writing career

+In his July 1952 Club House column, Phillips announced that Melvin Korshak of Shasta Publishers was going to publish his book Frontiers in the Sky.
+Shasta subsequently went out of business, having been caught up in a scandal when it failed to pay Philip José Farmer for winning a writing contest, and Phillips' book was never printed.

+Howard Browne, the new editor of Amazing Stories, fired Phillips in 1953.
+A Club House installment was published in that year's March issue, and Phillips submitted a short story some months later.
+He made no further appearances in the magazine until the editorship of Paul W. Fairman, who accepted eight of Phillips' stories between 1957 and 1959.

-After a years' hiatus the next appearance of The Club House column was in the July 1954 issue of Universe Science Fiction, another Ray Palmer publication.
-Five appearances later it was over when Universe folded in March 1955.
-But another Palmer publication, Other Worlds Science Stories, was there to pick up the column.
+The Club House column was taken up by Universe Science Fiction, another Ray Palmer publication.
+It first appeared in the July 1954 issue and made five appearances before Universe folded in March 1955.
+Other Worlds Science Stories, a further Palmer publication, ran five more installments of the column between May 1955 and April 1956, before it too went out of business.

-Five appearances in Other Worlds Science Stories, from May 1955 to April 1956, and both were defunct.
-Coincidentally, Imagination, a Hamling publication, had been running an identical column, Fandora's Box, conducted by Mari Wolf, Rog's wife.
-It ran from April 1956 until June 1956, exactly one bi-monthly issue after Other Worlds Science Stories folded.
-The column ended, as did their marriage, at nearly the same time.

-With the dwindling acceptance of his fiction, Rog had begun writing a series of regular articles for Mystic magazine, yet another Palmer publication, with such philosophical articles as "Searching for the Elixir of Life," as by Drew Ames.
+With the dwindling acceptance of his fiction, Phillips wrote a series of articles for Mystic magazine, yet another Palmer publication, with such philosophical topics as "Searching for the Elixir of Life," written under the pseudonym Drew Ames.

-In 1957 Graham got married again, to Honey Wood.
-And as a member of the Outlander fan group, Graham became Program Director for the 1958 Westercon.
-Honey Wood was a member of the planning committee, helping Rick Sneary with the bookkeeping.
-The Solacon (SoLaCon: South Los Angeles Convention; the official nickname for the Sixteenth World Science Fiction Convention, also called the 11th Westercon) was organized and run by the Outlanders, a noted West Coast science fiction fan club that had been seeking the convention with a nearly ten-year campaign hyped as "South Gate in '58!"
-Graham manufactured the Hugo Award trophies for 1958.
+In 1957 Phillips married again, to Honey Wood.
+Both were members of Outlanders, a noted West Coast science fiction fan club, and in 1958 Phillips was made Program Director when the group hosted the Solacon (SoLaCon: South Los Angeles Convention; the official nickname for the Sixteenth World Science Fiction Convention, also called the 11th Westercon).
+Phillips also manufactured the Hugo Award trophies for 1958.

-It was during this time that Graham reemerged as a front running science fiction writer with such notable stories as: "Game Preserve" (If, October 1957) that can be found in Judith Merril's SF '58: The Year's Greatest Science Fiction and Fantasy (Gnome Press, 1958), and "The Yellow Pill" (Astounding, October 1958) that can be found reprinted in Judith Merril's SF '59: The Year's Greatest Science Fiction and Fantasy (Gnome Press, 1959).
-Yet, it seems that these stories have been eclipsed by his psychological thriller the lesser known but equally brilliant "Rat in the Skull" (If, December 1958), which received a well deserved Hugo Award nomination.
-At the end of his career, Graham was just beginning to receive the recognition his body of work so richly deserved.
+During this time Phillips reemerged as a front-running science fiction writer with such notable stories as: "Game Preserve" (If, October 1957; reprinted in Judith Merril's SF '58: The Year's Greatest Science Fiction and Fantasy (Gnome Press, 1958), and "The Yellow Pill" (Astounding, October 1958; reprinted in Judith Merril's SF '59: The Year's Greatest Science Fiction and Fantasy, Gnome Press, 1959).
+His psychological thriller, "Rat in the Skull" (If, December 1958), received a Hugo Award nomination.

-As only a true romantic such as Graham could truly appreciate he had his swan song shortly before his too-short career ended.
-His first, and only, hardbound novel, The Involuntary Immortal, enlarged from a Fantastic Adventures novelette (December 1949) was published by Avalon in 1959 only a few years before he started to become too sick to continue to write.
+Phillips' only hardbound novel, The Involuntary Immortal, enlarged from a Fantastic Adventures novelette (December 1949), was published by Avalon in 1959.